 District employees may confiscate any electronic communication device if it clearly is not being used as an educational device in the classroom.
 If an electronic communication device is confiscated it shall be handed over to the campus administration no later than the end of the teacher's workday.
 Parents shall be notified within two school days after the electronic communication device is confiscated with an explanation for the confiscation.
-The electronic device may be returned to either the parent or the student.
-Students who violate this policy shall be subject to the disciplinary measures outlined in the Student Code of Conduct.
+The electronic device may be returned to either parent or the student.

+Students who violate any aspect of the Electronic Devices handbook policy shall also be subject to the disciplinary measures outlined in the Code of Conduct.

-Electronic Communication Devices and State Testing
+Electronic Devices and State Testing

-Use of electronic communication devices during the administration of any state test (STAAR or TELPAS) is prohibited.
+Use of electronic devices, including cell phones/Smartphones during the administration of any state test (STAAR or TELPAS) is prohibited.
 Students are strongly encouraged not to bring electronic communication devices to the testing room.
 Prior to testing, students will be required to surrender such devices to the test administrator for safe keeping during testing.
 The device will be returned to the student after all students have completed testing.
 If a student is found to possess an electronic communication device during testing, student test results may be invalidated and the student may face disciplinary action.